Cabinet Battle: Hamilton's verse

-Hamilton comes out with a furious statement asserting that Washington would never agree with Jefferson because the new found United States are so young and unstable without involvement in international affairs.
-Indeed, this is evident in Washington's farewell address (written, at least in part, by Hamilton) as the first president promotes neutrality.
+Hamilton comes out with a furious statement asserting that Washington would never agree with Jefferson because the new found United States are too disorganized and vulnerable to get involved in international affairs.
+Indeed, this is evident in George Washington's Farewell Address (written, at least in part, by Hamilton) as the first president promotes neutrality.

 Next, Alexander discredits Thomas Jefferson's wish to uphold the treaty with France by arguing that the United States is not beholden to France because Louis XVI had been killed in the revolution.

 Washington's decision

-Cutting Hamilton's rap short, Washington sides with Hamilton, asking him to draft the Proclamation of Neutrality, and publicly denounces Jefferson's idealistic approach to the problem.
+Cutting Hamilton's rap short, Washington sides with Hamilton, asking him to draft the Proclamation of Neutrality.
+Jefferson tries to protest by saying that the French are fighting for liberty just like the Americans, but Washington points out that the Americans fought an organized war against a clear enemy while the French commoners are simply rioting and overthrowing the hierarchy with no future plans or leaders.
 Jefferson, furious, confronts Hamilton and accuses him of abandoning Lafayette, the famed French general who aided the Americans during the American Revolution and one of Jefferson's and Hamilton's closest friends.
-Hamilton responds quickly, but Jefferson leaves the fight while he warns Hamilton that he is powerless without Washington's support.
+Hamilton responds quickly, saying that he trusts Lafayette to take care of himself and that he was friends with Lafayette before Jefferson.
+Jefferson leaves the fight while he warns Hamilton that he is powerless without Washington's support.
 This would prove true during John Adams's presidential administration.
 This leads into "Washington on Your Side," in which Jefferson, Madison, and Aaron Burr express their contempt for Hamilton and begin to plot against him.